TUMT2022/LDIMBenchmark/docs/design/file-level-interface.md

  |     | -- <sensorname>.csv
  | -- model.inp  # The water network model
  | -- dma.json   # Layout of the district metering zones it contains all nodes and pipes in the an area, enabling methods to be specific to each area.
- | -- leaks.csv  # Leaks with start and end time.
+ | -- leaks.csv  # Leaks with start and end time, as well as additional data.
  | -- leaks/
  |     | -- <leak_id>.csv # Timestamp data for leak outflows
 ```